Guidelines for International Students Seeking Financial Assistance

 Each summer the student must restore the escrow account to its original balance prior to registration in August to ensure that there are sufficient funds for the coming school year.
 This generally can be done if the student has employment on campus during the summer months and, in some cases, during semester break as well.

 If an international student has fulfilled satisfactorily his obligation on the campus work-study program during the academic year, he may be offered employment by the College during the summer months or semester break and may remain on campus during those times.
-For working 40 hours each week for 12 weeks during the summer holiday, each student worker receives approximately $4,800 US$ (less tax withholding).
-Since there is a $2,000 US$ minimum student payment toward tuition each year, that amount will be deducted from his summer earnings and credited toward tuition.
+For working 40 hours each week for 12 weeks during the summer holiday, each student worker receives approximately $6,720 US$ (less tax withholding).
+There is a $3,300 US$ minimum student payment expected from international students working on campus in summer 2021 (students from outside the U.S. and Canada).
 A student’s payment may be larger if his financial resources warrant it.